peterpme/seasonally-themed/README.md

 # Seasonally Themed

-We decorate our houses for different seasons, why can't we decorate our text editors too?
+We decorate our houses for different seasons, why can't we decorate our computers too?

 Create a pull request to add your favorite pairing: